JakeC007/JakeC007.github.io/_copy/site-copy.md

 FILE:  research.md
 NOTE:  Sets up the three-question structure.
 TEXT:
-I study how to make AI systems safer for young people.
-The work is organized around three questions.
-For full citations of each paper&mdash;including the names of my many wonderful collaborators&mdash;please see the CV tab.
+I study how to protect young people's privacy and safety in the technology they are required to use and the technology they choose.
+The work began with children's privacy in schools and now extends to youth AI safety.
+For full citations of each paper, including the names of my many wonderful collaborators, please see the CV tab.

 ---